Aditya-138/Refugee-management-project/README.md

 🌍 Real-World ContextIn the aftermath of natural disasters, conflicts, or humanitarian crises, managing large-scale refugee movements becomes a critical challenge.
 Traditional paper-based or manual digital systems often fail to:

-Quickly match refugees with appropriate camps
+Quickly match refugees with appropriate camps.

-Track real-time capacity and resource availability Optimize the distribution of camps across geographical regions Plan efficient evacuation routes during emergencies Provide data-driven insights for decision-makers
+Track real-time capacity and resource availability.

+Optimize the distribution of camps across geographical regions.

+Plan efficient evacuation routes during emergencies.

+Provide data-driven insights for decision-makers.

 This project addresses these challenges by creating an intelligent, automated system that brings order to chaos during critical moments.